 As part of the Jobs Rescue Package and economic stimulus package , the Government is also providing the following support to businesses and households:

-A once-off rental grant of up to $1,000 is available for residential landlords who reduce the rent of a tenant experiencing rental hardship due to the COVID-19 pandemic.
+The South Australian Government has announced a second round of rental grants of up to $1,000 for residential landlords who reduce the rent of a tenant experiencing rental hardship due to the COVID-19 pandemic.

-To be considered as being in rental hardship, a residential tenant must be receiving either the JobKeeper or JobSeeker payment as a result of the COVID-19 restrictions, have less than $5,000 in savings and pay more than 30% of their current income in rent.
+To be considered as being in rental hardship, a residential tenant must be significantly impacted by the COVID-19 pandemic, have less than $5,000 in savings and pay more than 30% of their current income in rent.

 The tenant and landlord need to demonstrate that a revised rental agreement has been negotiated as part of the application process.